DogeOS69/dogecoin/README_OP_CHECKZKP.md

 This document summarizes the integration of zero-knowledge proof verification capabilities into Dogecoin Core through the new `OP_CHECKZKP` opcode.
 This implementation leverages Rust's memory-safe cryptographic libraries while maintaining seamless compatibility with Dogecoin's C++ codebase.

-The implementation follows DIP-0069, supporting two verification modes:
+The implementation follows DIP-XXXX, supporting two verification modes:
 - **Mode 0**: Groth16 proofs on the BLS12-381 curve
 - **Mode 1**: PLONK proofs with Halo2/KZG on the BN256 curve